Eye emergencies

 Will I have to pay a fee?

-If you have any of the problems outlined in this document then it is most important that you do receive appropriate professional care.
+If you have any of the problems outlined in this document then it is most important that you receive appropriate professional care.
 The NHS does fully fund the investigation of these problems in hospitals, as outlined in the next section.

 Where else can I go for “urgent attention”?

-Most local hospitals have an eye (ophthalmology) clinic which is staffed by eye surgeons, and this is the case for Queens, Basildon, Broomfield, Orsett, Southend, and Whipps Cross Hospitals.
+Most local hospitals have an eye (ophthalmology) clinic which is staffed by eye surgeons, and this is the case for Queens, Broomfield, Orsett, Southend, and Whipps Cross Hospitals.
 If you telephone the hospital and ask to be put through to the eye clinic then usually an ophthalmic nurse will be able to provide expert advice.
 The clinic hours vary, but are usually typical office hours on weekdays only.

 What can you do if you have an eye emergency when we and the local hospital eye clinics are closed?
-The eye is a very specialist organ and the Accident and Emergency Department of a local hospital is not always the best place to be examined if you have an eye problem.
+The eye is a very specialist organ and the Accident and Emergency Department of a local hospital is not usually the best place to be examined if you have an eye problem.
 The staff in these departments are of course exceptionally skilled and dedicated.
-But you could turn up, have a long wait, and then be seen by someone who is not an eye specialist and who may have to refer you on to the eye clinic, possibly the next day.
+But you could arrive, have a long wait, and then be seen by someone who is not an eye specialist and who may have to refer you on to the eye clinic, possibly the next day.
 Such a delay, apart from being inconvenient for you, could have serious implications for your eye problem.

 Return to Cole Martin Tregaskis home page.